5-8-17 ~ Real Life

 Growing up in our house (and even now), we tend to miss the dinner time by at least one hour each year.
 My mom, who is an amazing cook, seems to always add more and more to the menu, thus putting herself behind a bit.
 Don’t get me wrong, we all try to plan and pitch in on the family meal, but she usually just takes things in her own hands and assigns us the easy tasks like corn and cranberries.
 And although we like to tease her relentlessly about her timing, I have to admit, in the end, it’s always worth the wait!

 My mom laughs at our teasing now, probably because she is an old hat at this, but if you’re new to hosting, or even just want to try to make things a little easier on yourself, there are plenty of online resources you can turn to.
-We have compiled a list of some we are going to try this year, amy-w-holiday-glow-and-deep-thoughtsincluding how to prepare a big meal, what family friendly movies to put in the queue, or even a checklist in hopes of keeping stomachs full and faces smiling.
+We have compiled a list of some we are going to try this year, including how to prepare a big meal, what family friendly movies to put in the queue, or even a checklist in hopes of keeping stomachs full and faces smiling.

 We hope these are helpful, and we wish you a relaxing and memorable time with your family.
 Don’t worry, even with your completely organized event, they will certainly find other things to tease you about.
 That’s all part of the fun!